pluiedev/tips-and-tricks/minecraft-modding/mixins/duck-interfaces.md

 ### We're still going to talk about how FAPI does it, innit?
 ...yeah right.
-> The following information is accurate as of Fabric API version `0.37.0+1.17`.
+> The following names are in **Yarn/Quilt Mappings**, and the following information is accurate as of Fabric API version `0.37.0+1.17`.
+>
+> Users of other mappings may need to manually translate said names to the corresponding name in their desired mappings.

 One prominent example of a `final` class requiring such brute-force casting in Minecraft modding is `ItemStack`, which Fabric API needed to store some additional data and logic. (see `net.fabricmc.fabric.impl.tool.attribute.ItemStackContext`)